Quick Stats

 - Connection to AUW's network of donors, advocates, and volunteers

-- Organizational growth opportunities and professional development
+- Organisational growth opportunities and professional development

 - Exclusive access to multiple funding streams (ALICE, Safety Net, Community Care Fund, affinity group grants)